code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/power-management/Terms.md

 ## 3. DPM(Dynamic power management)
 - **What?** This is collaboration project between the IBM Austin Research Lab and MontaVista Software.
 Project aims at making power consumption low by using open source software.
-GPU and memory clocks adjust dynamically based on load & saves power.
+GPU and memory clocks adjust dynamically on load & saves power.
 This results in very low fan noise and heating.
 - **Enabling AMD RADEON DPM in Ubuntu 13.0** Will work for Radeon HD 2000 graphics cards and newer.
 In Ubuntu 14.0 this may be enabled by default.
 ```c++
 # vim /etc/default/grub